 Oct1 is widely expressed, but more highly expressed in somatic and cancer stem cell compartments, where it promotes glycolytic metabolic phenotypes.
 Interestingly mRNA levels remain unchanged.
 We found that Oct1 protein is destabilized by BRCA1/BARD1 via its N-terminal E3 ligase activity.
 Interestingly, we have found that Oct1 reciprocally controls BRCA1 protein levels through a post-transcriptional mechanism that is invisible to high-throughput techniques.
 We are working to identify the mechanism.

 Contribution of Oct1 to tissue regeneration and malignancy

 Oct protein is elevated in multiple tumor types.
 It promotes oncogenic transformation and its loss protects mice in several tumor models.
 In normal cells Oct1 is a somatic and cancer stem cell determinant.
 It promotes these functions through multiple pathways including control of cellular metabolism.
 We have found that Oct1 is dispensable for reconstitution of the blood system by hematopoietic stem cells, but is required in the case of serial or competitive transplants.
 In the gut, we have found that Oct1 is dispensable for normal homeostasis but required for regeneration.
-We are working to understand the molecular basis of these phenomena, and determining the role of Oct1 and cofactors in mouse models of leukemia and colon cancer.
+We are working to understand the molecular basis of these phenomena, and are determining the role of Oct1 and cofactors in mouse models of leukemia and colon cancer.